dmarchet/movie_star/README.md

-# dbc_client_project
+Welcome to Movie Star!

-Dev Bootcamp client project for movie reviews web app
+# Movie Star

-team name: Adventure Time
+This is our first Dev Bootcamp client project.
+This web application uses the [IMDB API](https://www.omdbapi.com/) to pull in top movies from a variety of genres, and - as long as your are a Trusted Reviewer - can review films.

 team members: Joan Petersohn, Waleeta Canon, Justin Frederick, Dennis Marchetti

-user stories:
+User stories:

   - new users can register
   - users can log in/out